Haxagon/CSGOBHop/README.md

-  ADDED NOTE:
+  ADDED NOTE:</br>
   I don't intend to add any functions other than the bhopping.
-I will keep all other versions private.
+I will keep all other versions private.</br>